ThalesGroup/gojira/README.md

 #### Download binary

 * Visit the [Releases page](https://github.com/jurocknsail/gojira/releases/latest) to access the latest GoJira release.
-* Copy the executable file to a directory included in your system's PATH
+* Copy the executable file to a directory in your system's PATH environment variable.
-* The executable file will be named as gojira-version-type+platform.arch.exe.
-For ease of use, rename it to "gojira.exe".
+* For ease of use, the executable file should be renamed to "gojira.exe".

 #### Verify the Executable

-Verify the executable installation by opening your preferred command-line interface (CLI) and entering the command "gojira".
+Verify the installation by opening your preferred command-line interface (CLI) and running the command "gojira".
 You should see output similar to the following:

 ```shell
 $ gojira.exe